 Improved Energy Efficiency – A new roof can do a lot to improve the energy efficiency of your home.
 Keep in mind that when it comes to energy efficiency, not all shingles are created equal.

 Advances in design and manufacture have led to shingles that limit solar heat gain.
 With these shingles, your air conditioner doesn’t have to work so hard to keep your house cool and as a result, your electric bill is lower.

 For best energy efficiency, you’ll want shingles that have a high rating in this regard.
 But you also need to consider ventilation, as Lincon advises.
 “As part of any roof replacement, competent installers . . . assess the attic to confirm that rising warm air can easily escape.”

 Other important ingredients in energy efficiency are “attic insulation and radiant barrier installation to help ensure that your energy costs don’t go through the roof.”

-Discover more about top-rated American-made roofing products to get the new roof you need.
+Discover more about top-rated quality-made roofing products to get the new roof you need.